Nabavi2/Flutter-Restaurant-App/README.md

 # Flutter Restaurant App

-This app developted with Flutter and it's API made with Laravel (one of the PHP frameworks )
+This app developed with Flutter and it's API made with Laravel (one of the PHP's framework )

 This application make for restaurant which can get internal and external orders  from customers.